 He also talked about finding something you love to do and to start doing it now.
 Don’t wait.
 Don’t postpone your life for money or other reasons.
 Do what you love now.

 Note: In the past 6 months, I have been cutting out costs as an exercise in minimalism.
-I have also gotten rid of all debt in my life.
-I won’t even carry a credit card that isn’t paid off in full every month now.
-And I notice all this has made no difference in the quality of my life.
+Every month I cut two expenses and then see if I miss them.
+In almost all cases, I find it makes no difference in my life.
+I have also gotten rid of all debt.
+I don’t even carry a credit card that isn’t paid off in full every month now.
+This is sort of an exercise in logic and also about letting my puritanical streak run free for a bit.

-His two favorite sources of information when young appear to be annual reports and talking with CEOs.
+His two favorite sources of information when he was young appear to be annual reports and talking with CEOs.

 Bill Gates has said Warren Buffett is the most optimistic person he has ever met.
-But Warren said this was not a position he just adopted.
+But Warren said this was not an opinion he just adopted.
 He said it is the result of analysis.
 The world (and the US in particular) is getting better and better.
 Most everyone alive in the USA today is wealthier than the world’s richest person when Warren was born in 1930.
+But this is based on overall wealth (not cash).
+So quality of healthcare, ability to travel, communication, entertainment options, etc.

 My own take-away is that optimism is surprisingly powerful.
-It does change how you think and feel.
+It does change how you think and feel very quickly.
 It also probably makes you more emotionally stable.
 I do think it is particularly infectious.
 When you are around optimistic people, you almost immediately feel better yourself.
 And the effect happens within minutes.

 Ok.
 This is my 9th(?) article on that trip.
 That seems overly-sufficient.
 On to other topics.